Search to Redact

 Open your project

-Click the Search icon in the tools menu
+Click the Search icon in the tools menu (or press Ctrl/Cmd + Shift + F)

-The Search to Redact dialog opens
+The Search to Redact dialogue opens

 Searching for Text